 Upland Soil Erosion

-While the majority of the water that flows in our rivers comes from snowmelt throughout the San Juan Mountains, pinyon juniper upland forests and canyonlands are a major catchment basin of all the stormwater that maneuvers its way to our rivers.
-Sandy arroyos are fluid ephemeral channels that change after every storm and naturally web their way throughout rangelands, oil and gas roads, trails, and sandstone based biomes.
+While the majority of the water that flows in the rivers comes from snowmelt in the San Juan Mountains, pinyon juniper upland forests, and canyonlands are major watersheds for the stormwater that flows into the rivers.
+Sandy arroyos are fluid ephemeral channels that change after every storm and naturally weave throughout rangelands, oil and gas roads, trails, and sandstone-based biomes, often causing soil erosion.

-Partners such as the San Juan SWCD, Bureau of Land Management, State Land Office, the San Juan Basin Roads Committee, and local ranchers strive to remove invasive species, manage upland infrastructure, and support grasslands that retain sediment and improve soil health and biodiversity.
+Sustaining these gains requires ongoing collaboration with entities like the U.S. Bureau of Land Management, the State Land Office, the San Juan Basin Roads Committee, and local ranchers.
+We must maintain river health by removing invasive species, managing upland infrastructure, and supporting grasslands that retain sediment and improve soil health and biodiversity.
+These collaborative efforts reflect a long-term commitment to a healthy, functioning watershed that benefits both the land and the communities that depend on it.